Chapter 3 - Establishing Robust Security

 Windows Server System Security

 Administering security on a local computer or on multiple computers is accomplished by controlling password policies, account lockout policies, Kerberos policies, auditing policies and user rights.
 System-wide policies can be created by using security templates, applying templates using Security Configuration and Analysis, or editing policies on the local computer, organizational unit, or domain.
-This is in contrast to mainframe security, which tends to depend more on the physical or logical segregation of workloads.

 Windows Server 2003 OS Security